Social Impact

 • We regularly coordinate water main replacement work with municipal paving programs and other utility work.
 This eliminates the need for repaving and minimizes the impact of construction work on our customers.

-• Employees supported the communities we serve through volunteer events such as Adopt a Highway Clean Up, Bowl for Hunger, Future City – Meet the Professionals, a cross-curricular educational program that brings STEM to life for middle school students, Junior Achievement, backpack collections, toy drives and food collections.
+• Employees supported the communities we serve through volunteer events such as Habitat for Humanity, Adopt a Highway Clean Up, Bowl for Hunger, Future City – Meet the Professionals, a cross-curricular educational program that brings STEM to life for middle school students, Junior Achievement, backpack collections, toy drives and food collections.

 • Maintained strong communications and collaboration with local government, stakeholder groups and other utilities in planning large infrastructure projects.